tomka75/sp-dev-docs.de-de/docs/general-development/how-to-create-an-odata-data-service-for-use-as-a-bcs-external-system.md

     This enables authorized clients to have read and write access to resources for the specified entity sets.

-    > **Note:**
+    > [!NOTE]
     > Any client that can access the ASP.NET application can also access the resources that are exposed by the data service.
 In a production data service, to prevent unauthorized access to resources, you should also secure the application itself.
 For more information, see  [Securing WCF Data Services](http://msdn.microsoft.com/en-us/library/dd728284.aspx).

 Für BCS zum Empfangen von Benachrichtigungen, muss es einen Mechanismus für die Back-End-Datenquelle, die eine Anforderung an hinzugefügt und entfernt aus der Benachrichtigungsabonnements werden akzeptieren.